warp-build/warp/manual/src/introduction.md

 It's built on Deno and Rust.

+Check out the [CHANGELOG](./changelog/v0.4.0.md) to see what's new.

 ## Features

 * Fast by default.
-Every build action is cached and reused, and all builds are reproducible.
+Every step of the build is cached and reused.
 * Ships only a single executable.
 * Designed to be extended.
 New rules and toolchains can be written quickly and easily in Javascript.